The Wheel of Time Collectible Card Game

-The Wheel of Time: Collectible Card Game was a collectible card game based on Robert Jordan's The Wheel of Time fantasy series, published by Precedence Entertainment in December 1999.

-The Wheel of Time was somewhat unusual among contemporary CCG's, because the game required a play mat with tokens and customised six-sided dice to play it.
+The Wheel of Time Collectible Card Game is an out-of-print collectible card game published by Precedence Entertainment in December 1999 and based on Robert Jordan's The Wheel of Time fantasy novel series.
+The game was somewhat unusual among contemporary collectible card games because it required a play mat with tokens and customized six-sided dice to play.
 It uses some similar game mechanics to the Babylon 5 Collectible Card Game and the Tomb Raider Collectible Card Game, which were also published by Precedence.

-Overview of the game
+Overview

 Opposing players represent the forces of good or evil and reenact the epic struggle for victory as told in Jordan's books.

 While building up forces in the form of supporting characters and troops, and enhancing them with powerups, the player tries to weaken the opponent by hampering them with effects and inflicting damage during battles.
 These battles are fought over "challenges", missions that each player can initiate.
 The winner of the challenge receives a specific reward as specified by the challenge.
 The dice are used to generate four different kinds of abilities, needed for recruiting characters, doing damage, and generating support or opposition during the challenges and the Last Battle.

 Players try to obtain dominance by controlling the "Pattern", which is accomplished by winning the Pattern challenge that is initiated each turn.
 Dominance gives a player the advantage of knowing what the opponent does before acting himself.
 When the Pattern is filled with 20 tokens, the game's final act commences: The Last Battle.
 All characters and troops able to fight must enter the battleground for this epic clash.
 Rounds of battle are fought until one player has generated more than five support over the opponent's total opposition; that player wins the game.
 The other way to win is by eliminating the opponent's starting character.